 On April 25, 2001, an amended class action complaint ("Miller Complaint") entitled Miller, et al. v.
 Mitchell Hutchins Asset Management, Inc., et al., was filed in federal district court in the Southern District of Illinois against Alliance Capital Management L.P. ("Alliance Capital"), Alliance Fund Distributors, Inc. ("AFD"), and other defendants alleging violations of the federal Investment Company Act of 1940, as amended ("ICA") and breaches of common law fiduciary duty.
 The allegations in the Miller Complaint concern six mutual funds with which Alliance Capital has investment advisory agreements, including Alliance Premier Growth Fund ("Premier Growth Fund"), Alliance Health Care Fund, Alliance Growth Fund, Alliance Quasar Fund, Alliance Fund, and Alliance Disciplined Value Fund.
 The principal allegations of the Miller Complaint are that (i) certain advisory agreements concerning these funds were negotiated, approved, and executed in violation of the ICA, in particular because certain directors of these funds should be deemed interested under the ICA; (ii) the distribution plans for these funds were negotiated, approved, and executed in violation of the ICA; and (iii) the advisory fees and distribution fees paid to Alliance Capital and AFD, respectively, are excessive and, therefore, constitute a breach of fiduciary duty.
 Plaintiffs seek a recovery of certain fees paid by these funds to Alliance Capital.
 On March 12, 2002 the court issued an order granting defendants' motion to dismiss the Miller Complaint.
 The court allowed plaintiffs up to and including April 1, 2002 to file an amended complaint comporting with its order.
 On April 1, 2002, plaintiffs filed a Second Amended Complaint.
-In the Second Amended Complaint, shareholders of the Premier Growth Fund, the Alliance Growth and Income Fund, and the Alliance Quasar Fund claim that the advisory and distribution fees paid by these funds are excessive.
-The nature of the allegations and relief sought in the Second Amended Complaint is substantially similar to the Miller Complaint.
-On May 1, 2002, defendants filed a motion to dismiss the Second Amended Complaint.
+In the Second Amended Complaint, shareholders of the Premier Growth Fund, the Alliance Growth and Income Fund, and the Alliance Quasar Fund claim that the advisory and distribution fees paid by those funds are excessive.
+The nature of the allegations and relief sought in the Second Amended Complaint.